-All areas of the site were accessed during the inspection process.
-Refer to areas inspected in the Asbestos Survey -Appendix 4 - every area inspected is itemised and photographed, any areas not itemised have not been inspected.
+Access was restricted in 2 locations (see Appendix 2) and these areas were not able to be surveyed.
+These area(s) have survey in accordance with Division 5 of the Victorian OH&S Regulation 2007.
+Refer to areas inspected in the Asbestos St Appendix 4 - every area inspected is itemised and photographed, any areas not itemised have not been inspected.